wfailla/un-orchestrator/orchestrator/README_RUN.md

 ## How to start the proper virtual execution environment

-Only libvirt needs to be expliclty started.
+Only Libvirt needs to be explicitly started.
 If you do not intend to use this execution environment, you can skip this section.

-### How to configure and start libvirt
+### How to configure and start Libvirt

 In case you are planning to use OvS with DPDK support as virtual switch, you have to edit the file `/usr/local/etc/libvirt/qemu.conf` by adding the following line: